gaetanlop/Commonlit-Readability-Competition/README.md

 ## Reimplementation Schedule

-* Get all external data and their embeddings from simple wiki, wikipedia, children's book test, and OneStopEnglishCropus.
+* Get all external data and their embeddings from simple wiki, wikipedia, children's book test, and OneStopEnglishCropus (Done).
-* Create a strong model to label external data (in process)
+* Create a strong model to label external data (in process).
+0.465 on CV
 * Pseudo Label external data (Script Done)
 * Training pipeline for roberta large, roberta base, electra large, deberta large